How to Deliver a Seamless Customer Experience

 It may seem unusual to focus on employee needs when devising ways to improve the customer experience.
 However, studies show that 79% of employees at companies with above-average customer experience are highly engaged in their jobs.

-Remember, for most of the buying journey, potential customers will be in direct contact with your employees.
+Remember, for most of the customer journey, potential customers will be in direct contact with your employees.
 But, if your people believe they don’t have the right tools to do their job effectively or feel underappreciated, they won’t be engaged with their work and it will likely affect their performance.

 Here are some ways your can uplift your staff and ensure they’re providing customers with a stellar experience: